The Information Projection in Moment Inequality Models: Existence, Dual Representation, and Approximation: Abstract

 \section{Abstract}

-This paper presents new existence, dual representation and approximation results for the information projection in the infinite-dimensional setting for moment inequality models.
-These results are established under a general specification of the moment inequality model, nesting both conditional and unconditional models, and allowing for an infinite number of such inequalities.
-An important innovation of the paper is the exhibition of the dual variable as a weak vector-valued integral to formulate an approximation scheme of the $I$-projection's equivalent Fenchel dual problem.
-In particular, it is shown under suitable assumptions that the dual problem's optimum value can be approximated by the values of finite-dimensional programs, and that, in addition, every accumulation point of a sequence of optimal solutions for the approximating programs is an optimal solution for the dual problem.
-This paper illustrates the verification of assumptions and the construction of the approximation scheme's parameters for the cases of unconditional and conditional first-order stochastic dominance constraints.\\ \\ MSC2020 subject classifications:Primary 62B10, 60B10, 65K10, 60E15; Secondary 46N10\\ Keywords and phrases:I-Projection, Moment Inequality Constraints, Approximation Scheme, Convergence.
+Relative entropy minimization is a widely used method in decisions and operations research that incorporates information through constraints on the underlying probability model.
+The solution is called information projection, and we present new results for its existence, exponential family representation, and approximation in the infinite-dimensional setting for moment inequality constraint sets, nesting both conditional and unconditional moments and allowing for an infinite number of such inequalities.
+Our approach considers the Fenchel dual of the relative entropy minimization problem, with a key innovation being the exhibition of the dual variable as a weak vector-valued integral, enabling the formulation of a simple approximation scheme.
+Under suitable assumptions, the values of finite-dimensional convex stochastic programs can approximate the dual problem's optimum value and that, in addition, every accumulation point of a sequence of optimal solutions for the approximating programs is an optimal solution of the dual problem.
+We illustrate the verification of assumptions and construction of the approximation scheme's parameters for the cases of unconditional and conditional first-order stochastic dominance constraints and conditions that characterize selectionable distributions for a random set, and present numerical experiments demonstrating the simplicity of the approximation scheme.

-Given a probability distribution (PD) $Q$ and a set of PDs $\mathcal{M}$ defined on the same measurable space $(\Omega,\mathcal{F}),$ a frequently encountered question that arises in statistics and econometrics is to calculate the $P\in\mathcal{M}$ ``closest'' to $Q$ that minimizes the Kullback-Leibler information criterion (\citealp{Kullback-Leibler}).
-This PD is known as the $I$-projection and is formally defined as the PD $P_{Q}\in\mathcal{M}$ that satisfies